 The first step in a whistleblower case is to figure out if you are a whistleblower.
 You are a whistleblower when you make a protected disclosure by reporting what you reasonably believe to be illegal conduct by your employer.

 The disclosure is only protected if it complies with special procedures set forth in a whistleblower protection law.
 There are multiple federal and state whistleblower protection laws.
 The law that applies to you depends on the type of activity you’re reporting (false claims, fraud, security violations, intelligence issues, etc.), your employer, and where you live.
 If you are a whistleblower, the law protects you from retaliation by your employer.
 These protections vary based on the facts of your case.
+Check out our post, “Whistleblower retaliation: Don’t be afraid to blow the whistle,” to learn more about laws that protect whistleblowers.

 Did your employer retaliate against you?